nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Adding a food item: `add`

-Adds a food item to McGymmy.
+You can add a food item to McGymmy.

 Format: `add -n NAME [-p PROTEIN] [-f FATS] [-c CARBS] [-d DATE]`